ge-flight-analytics/EmsApi.Client/README.md

 ## Connect to the api

-A username and password must always be specified to connect to the API.
+For almost all use cases a username, password, and API endpoint should be specified in order to connect.
 They may be retrieved from environment variables as well.

 ```cs
 using System;